intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/DockerGuides/vllm_cpu_docker_quickstart.md

-# Serving using IPEX-LLM integrated vLLM on Intel CPU via docker
+# vLLM Serving with IPEX-LLM on Intel CPU via Docker

-This guide demonstrates how to do LLM serving with `IPEX-LLM` integrated `vLLM` in Docker on Linux with Intel CPU.
+This guide demonstrates how to run `vLLM` serving with `ipex-llm` on Intel CPU via Docker.

 ## Install docker